ono-midori/ono-midori.github.io/techs/zguide.md

 Heartbeating solves the problem of knowing whether a peer is alive or dead.
 This is not an issue specific to ZeroMQ.
 TCP has a long timeout (30 minutes or so), that means that it can be impossible to know whether a peer has died, been disconnected, or gone on a weekend to Prague with a case of vodka, a redhead, and a large expense account.

 It's not easy to get heartbeating right.
 When writing the Paranoid Pirate examples, it took about five hours to get the heartbeating working properly.
 The rest of the request-reply chain took perhaps ten minutes.
-It is especially easy to create “false failures”, i.e., when peers decide that they are disconnected because the heartbeats aren't sent properly.
+It is especially easy to create "false failures", i.e., when peers decide that they are disconnected because the heartbeats aren't sent properly.

 We'll look at the three main answers people use for heartbeating with ZeroMQ.